VintageGaming/VaultAPI/README.md

 # Custom VaultAPI - Abstraction Library API for Bukkit Plugins
-# This Page will NOT be Maintained anymore.
+# This Page is NOT Guarenteed to be as Updated as the below Repo
 # Please Visit [Vault](https://github.com/VintageGaming/Vault/)